Jim-Hodapp-Coaching/refactor-platform-fe/README.md

 ## Intro

-A Rust-based backend that provides a web API for various client applications (e.g. a web frontend) that facilitate the coaching of software engineers.
+A Rust-based frontend that provides a web API for various client applications (e.g. a web frontend) that facilitate the coaching of software engineers.

 The platform itself is useful for professional independent coaches, informal mentors and engineering leaders who work with individual software engineers and/or teams by providing a single application that facilitates and enhances your coaching practice.